dineshreddynaredla/react-book-repo/patterns/hooks.md

 The distinction between function and class components in React and when to use each one _leads to disagreements_ and well all know how we can be when we fight for our opinion, spaces vs tabs anyone :)?.
 - **minify issues**, classes present issues for today’s tools, too.
 For example, classes don’t minify very well, and they make hot reloading flaky and unreliable.
 Some of you might love classes and some of you might think that functions is the only way.
 Regardless of which we can only use certain features in React with classes and if it causes these minify issues we must find a better way.

 ### Selling point of Hooks
 Hooks let you use more of React’s features **without classes**.
-Not only that we are able to create Hooks that will allow you to:
+Not only that, we are able to create Hooks that will allow you to:

 - **extract stateful logic from a component**, so it can be tested independently and reused.
 - **reuse stateful logic**, without changing your component hierarchy.
 This makes it easy to share Hooks among many components or with the community.